How fresh are your spices?

 Avoid sprinkling spices directly from the bottle over a steaming pot.
 Steam will get into the bottle and result in caking the content.
 Measure spices in a separate bowl, seal bottles and then add measured spices to pot.

-Share your favourite Club House-inspired recipes for your chance to win a Recipe Inspirations and Slow Cookers product prize pack!
+Share your favourite Club House-inspired Easter recipes for a chance to win a prize basket filled with gluten- free products from Club House!

 Try something new to freshen up your menu!
 Get great recipe ideas every Tuesday with the Club House weekly dish.